0100101101011010/food/foodventures/_posts/2019-08-22-what-i-ate-north-italy-edition-milan.md

 ![fior di latte ice cream at osteria brunello](/food/foodventures/images/osteria-brunello-ice-cream.jpg){:width="40%"}{: .image-right}

 For dessert, I ordered the fior di latte ice cream.
 I've always been intrigued by just how fior di latte would taste different from vanilla...
 I figured it would be like eating vanilla ice cream without the vanilla flavour, but I couldn't imagine what that would actually taste like.
-Well, I found out this evening that it is basically exactly what it sounds like: sweet ice cream with no distinct flavour.
+Well, I found out this evening that it is basically exactly what it sounds like: sweet ice cream with no distinct flavour, not even particularly milky.
 Not a real fan of this, even more boring than vanilla, will not be trying again.

 ![tiramisu at osteria brunello](/food/foodventures/images/osteria-brunello-tiramisu.jpg){:width="40%"}{: .image-right}